hauleth/hauleth/content/post/elixir-application.md

 and 3rd is the value passed in `:start_phases`.

-The awesome part there is that `start_phase/3` is called not only for current application, but all of it's dependencies as well.
+The awesome part there is that `start_phase/3` is called not only for current application, but all of its dependencies as well.

 ## Registered names